 There are several drawbacks to Bitcoin and other crypto-currencies.
 This is a new technology and therefore there are some usability problems.
 It can require technical expertise to fully grasp using and working with cryptocurrencies.

-There are currently scaling problems, wild currency fluctuations and technical issues including thefts.
+Furthermore, organisations such as the Bank of England have questioned it’s value in the long term. and cautioned against using it.
+There are still scaling problems, wild currency fluctuations and technical issues including thefts.
 Adding layers of usability such as Lightning Network could help to solve some of those issues in the future.
 Lightning offers an additional layer to offer potentially faster transactions and is an additional layer to the blockchain which can help scalability issues.
 In addition, the mining of coins (the process of adding transaction records to Bitcoin’s public ledger of past transactions or blockchain) is a technical task which requires a lot of power to do it.
 In fact, it costs more to mine Bitcoin than Gold or Platinum.
 So again, the addition of new technologies to help mining and reduce power will be required in the future.

 Business adoption of Bitcoin